python-gitlab/python-gitlab/README.md

 [distant]
 url = https://some.whe.re
 private_token = thisisaprivatetoken
+ssl_verify = false
 `````

 The [global] section define which server is accesed by default.
 Each other section defines how to access a server.
 Only private token
 authentication is supported (not user/password).

+The `ssl_verify` option defines if the server SSL certificate should be
+validated (use false for self signed certificates, only useful with https).

 Choosing a different server than the default one can be done at run time: